 Suicide Squad is DCEU’s attempt at a “fun” superhuman movie.
-It doesn’t quite work out that way, even if it does provide for a lighthearted two hours.
+It didn’t quite work out that way.

 And then there’s Will Smith.
 The great handsome one who has long decided he is only perfect for messianic roles.
 Now cast as a villain.

 It turned out … well, the way I expected it to, although not quite as horrid as I feared it would be.

 There are the usual irrelevant sideshow adornments, most tellingly Slipknot and Captain Boomerang.
 There’s also Jared Leto’s Joker, who is hands-down the most depressing Joker I’ve watched to date.

 Thank goodness for Margot Robbie’s Harley Quinn, though, whose sporadic outbursts not only brought the character to life but ultimately salvaged the flow of the movie.
 It does make me wonder too whether a Harley Quinn origins movie would have worked better, instead of a high-profile messy team-up.

 Sorry to say, DCEU still seems a long way from knowing the correct cinematic formula for superhero movies.
 The Suicide Squad story is just a tad too ambitious for DCEU at the moment.

 Update 2021: Read my review for The Suicide Squad, James Gunn’s sequel of sorts!
 (And way, way better)